 - Documents from previous audits, including your last HACCP certificate

 Your checklists also need to be provided in digital form nowadays.

 Having a poor attitude when auditors find possible food safety issues can escalate matters in a negative direction.
 Make sure you and your staff are open to receiving constructive criticism and are prepared to make any necessary adjustments.

-A positive attitude to corrective action and new HACCP certification training will show your auditor you are serious about protecting your customers from possible food hazards.
+A positive attitude to corrective action and new HACCP certification training will show your auditor you are serious about protecting your customers from food hazards.
 This will, in turn, show the inspector that your enterprise is less at risk of non-compliance in the future.